zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 ::: tip

 You don't need to go through the full setup of Stripe.
 You can follow this tutorial using Stripe's test mode.
+We recommend using [Test Mode](https://docs.stripe.com/test-mode) on your Stripe account.
+This will allow you to purchase API subscriptions without using real money.

 :::